Msush3005/milestone/Frontend/vite-project/README.md

 ### 3. Cart and Order Management
 We will implement APIs for managing the cart and orders, allowing users to add products to their cart and place orders.

+# Milestone 8: Creating and Displaying Card Components
+Welcome to Milestone 8!
+In this milestone, you’ll learn how to create a card component and display multiple cards on the products page.
+This will help you showcase products effectively and improve the user experience of your e-commerce app.

+Learning Goals
+By the end of this milestone, you will:

+Learn how to create a card component.

+Learn how to display those cards on the products page.

+Why Create Card Components?
+Showcase Products Effectively: Presents product details in a clear and visually appealing way.

+Reusable Design: Can be used across multiple pages or sections of the app.

+Improved User Experience: Makes it easy for users to browse and interact with products.

+Organized Layout: Keeps the homepage clean and structured.

+How to Display a Single Card for Multiple Products?
+Create a Dynamic Component: Design a single card component that accepts product details as props.

+Use Mapping: Use array mapping to iterate over the product list and render a card for each product.

+Pass Data Dynamically: Pass unique product information (e.g., name, price, image) to each card.

+Maintain Consistency: Ensure the layout remains uniform for all products.

 ### 9. CREATE PRODUCTCOMPONENT